-Tourism has always been Nevada's lifeblood-and will continue to be its signature industry-but the recent downturn reinforced the need for Nevada to diversify its economy.
+Tourism has always been Nevada's lifeblood, and will continue to be its signature industry, but the recent downturn reinforced the need for Nevada to diversify its economy.
 To stay competitive, we must invest in the future, and the future begins in the classroom.

-In his first State of the Union address-long before standardized tests or Races to the Top-President George Washington spoke about the value of education.
-Here's what President Washington said: "There is nothing which can better deserve your patronage than the promotion of science and literature.
+In his first State of the Union address, long before standardized tests or races to the top, President George Washington spoke about the value of education.
+Here is what President Washington said, "There is nothing which can better deserve your patronage than the promotion of science and literature.
 Knowledge is in every country the surest basis of public happiness."

-So much has changed since 1790, but those words are as true today as they were 230 years ago.
+Much has changed since 1790.
+But those words are as true today as they were 230 years ago.
 Education is not only the key to America's happiness, it is the key to America's competitiveness.
 Today's students will compete for tomorrow's jobs with peers from neighboring states and far away nations.
-But while other countries are investing in education, this nation-and Nevada in particular-is lagging.
+But while other countries are investing in education, this Nation, and Nevada in particular, is lagging.
 Since 2008, state and local budget cuts have cost this country more than 300,000 education jobs, including thousands in Nevada.
 Our largest school district, Clark County, lost more than 2,500 education jobs, including more than 1,000 teaching positions.
-Washoe County schools lost more than 200 classroom jobs-a 5 percent reduction in staff since the recession began.
-Nevada can no longer afford to put off investments in our children.
-If we ever hope to compete with students from Tucson or Burbank-never mind students from Tokyo or Berlin-we must adequately fund education, now, today.
+And Washoe County schools lost more than 200 classroom jobs, a five percent reduction in staff since the recession began.

+Nevada can no longer afford to put off investments in the future of our children.
+If we ever hope to compete with students from Tucson or Burbank, never mind students from Tokyo or Berlin, we must adequately fund education today.

-As technology changes rapidly, all the job market changes rapidly also.
+As technology changes rapidly, the job market changes rapidly as well.
 So do students' educational needs.
-If America is going to train the next generation of scientists and engineers, it will need more and better-trained science and math teachers.
+If America is going to train the next generation of scientists and engineers, it will need more and better trained science and math teachers.

 Nevada is no exception.
 Our students consistently perform below their United States peers in math and science.
-Nevada teens that go on to college are less likely than their peers across the country to study the STEM fields of science, technology, engineering, and mathematics.
-Our students are just as bright and just as inquisitive, and our teachers are as talented and dedicated as anyplace.
+Nevada teens that go on to college are also less likely than their peers across the country to study the STEM fields of math, science, engineering or technology.

-Landra and I had a conversation with one of our grandchildren, Piper, who goes to school in Clark County.
-She explained to us what she is doing in math in the third grade; this is math I never learned in high school.
-Her teachers-and all of Nevada's exceptional teachers-do so much with so little.
+Our students are bright and inquisitive.
+And our teachers are talented and dedicated.
+I recently had a conversation with one of my grandchildren, Piper, who goes to school in Clark County.
+She is learning math in third grade, math that I never learned in high school.
+Her teachers, and all of Nevada's exceptional teachers, do so much with so little.
 Imagine what they could achieve if we gave them the resources they need and our children deserve.
-We ask so much of our teachers, but we don't always provide them the support and resources they need to succeed.
+We ask so much of these teachers, but we don't always provide them the support and resources they need to succeed.

-Many students learn statistics or science from teachers who know more about social studies or sonnets.
+Many students learn statistics or science from teachers who know more about Social Studies or sonnets.
 Many of the educators teaching our kids math and science weren't required to even study math and science.
-Only 1 percent of fourth grade teachers majored in math in college, although every single one of them teaches math every single day.
+Only one percent of fourth grade teachers majored in math in college, although every single one of them teaches math, every single day.

 Both teachers and students need more access to role models in the STEM fields.
-They need more field trips to understand how businesses operate and learn skills that successful workers possess.
+They need more field trips to understand how businesses operate and learn skills successful workers possess.
 They need more internship opportunities to build new interest and skills.